Edie Sedgwick: Family background and early childhood

+Boarding schools and mental health treatment

+At age 13, following the death of her grandfather Henry Dwight Sedgwick, she attended The Branson School near San Francisco.
+According to her sister Alice, she was soon withdrawn from the school because of anorexia and she returned to an abusive home life.
+Sedgwick told her friend Gillian Walker that "her father would come after her and lock her up and force her to stay in bed—a helpless, isolated prisoner, a drugged princess."
+Her brother, Jonathan Sedgwick, recalled that after she discovered their father having sex with a mistress, he slapped her and dismissed her account as delusional, then had her sedated by a doctor.
+"Mummy wouldn't believe her—she just had a blockage against things like that.
+Nobody'd believe her, so she was really a prisoner," he said.

 In 1958, Sedgwick's parents enrolled her at St. Timothy's School in Maryland.
-She was eventually taken out of the school due to her continuing eating disorder, which had progressed to anorexia.
+She was eventually taken out of the school due to her continuing eating disorder.
 In the autumn of 1962, at her father's insistence, Sedgwick was committed to the private Silver Hill Hospital in New Canaan, Connecticut.
-As the regime was very lax, she easily manipulated her situation at Silver Hill and her weight kept dropping.
-She was later sent to Bloomingdale, the behavioral health wing in the Westchester County division of New York Hospital, where her anorexia improved markedly.
-Around the time she left the hospital, she had a brief relationship with a Harvard student, became pregnant and procured an abortion, citing her present psychological issues.
+Since the regime was very lax, she easily manipulated her situation and her weight kept dropping.
+She was later sent to Bloomingdale, the Westchester Division of New York Hospital, where her anorexia improved.
+After her release from Bloomingdale, she had an affair with a Harvard student and underwent an abortion.

-In the autumn of 1963, Sedgwick moved to Cambridge, Massachusetts, and began studying sculpture with her cousin, artist Lily Saarinen.
-According to Saarinen, Sedgwick "was very insecure about men, though all the men loved her."
-During this period, she partied with members of an elite bohemian fringe of the Harvard social scene.